the100centuryman/DesktopCat/README.md

 # DesktopCat
-DesktopCat is a simple Desktop pet made for Linux
+DesktopCat is a simple Desktop pet made for Linux and Windows

 ## Prerequisites
 ```bash